barmaleii77-hub/PneumoStabSim-Professional/docs/QML_INTEGRATION.md

 * **QML plugin** – the `assets/qml/PneumoStabSim` directory exposes a
- self-contained module with a `qmldir`. `SimulationRoot.qml` is the entry point and now wires up the reusable controllers hosted in the same module: `CameraController.qml` and `SceneEnvironmentController.qml`.
-Both controllers accept the `sceneBridge` property and listen to the bridge signals, so every camera/environment change flows through Qt properties instead of imperative lookups.
+ self-contained module with a `qmldir`. `SimulationRoot.qml` is the entry point and now wires up both the reusable controllers hosted in the same module (`CameraController.qml`, `SceneEnvironmentController.qml`) and the scene graph assembly from `scene/SuspensionAssembly.qml`.
+The assembly encapsulates the frame, four suspension corners and the reflection probe so that all kinematics math lives in a single helper object.
+Both controllers and the assembly accept the `sceneBridge` payload, so every camera/environment/geometry change flows through Qt properties instead of imperative lookups.
 The top level `assets/qml/main.qml` simply instantiates `SimulationRoot` and passes the Python bridge object.
 * **Python bridge** – `src/ui/scene_bridge.py` defines `SceneBridge`, a
  `QObject` with a `QVariantMap` property for every update category and a